SM 25x175 [2xM8] / N42 - magnetic roller

 - They possess very high magnetic induction on the surface of the magnet,

-- Key role in modern technologies – are utilized in HDD drives, electric motors, medical apparatus or other modern machines.
+- Key role in modern technologies – are used in hard drives, electric drive mechanisms, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets:

-- Potential hazard associated with microscopic parts of magnets pose a threat, if swallowed, which is crucial in the aspect of protecting young children.
-Additionally, small elements of these devices have the potential to hinder the diagnostic process in case of swallowing.
+- Potential hazard associated with microscopic parts of magnets pose a threat, if swallowed, which is particularly important in the aspect of protecting young children.
+Furthermore, miniscule components of these magnets are able to complicate diagnosis when they are in the body.

 Keep neodymium magnets away from TV, wallet, and computer HDD.